KilianZell/CS502_project/README.md

    - [resnet50.pt](...): the pretrained classification model
 4. Place the unzipped pre-trained models in the main directory.

+### Run the workflow
+1. Make sure that your working directory looks like the one in `Directory Structure` section.
+2. Simply open the project notebook main.ipynb and run the cells while following the instructions.

 ### Directory Structure
 At this point, your directory should look like:
 ```bash